 - Coconut Jam – I believe this is one of the more traditional options in Hong Kong, though I’ve never actually tried it myself!

 I used condensed milk for this recipe, however you can easily switch it out or combine with other sweet drizzles such as honey, golden syrup, or maple syrup.
+I know of a couple of Hong Kong style cafes here in Toronto that warm up a few tablespoons of peanut butter to create a drizzle.

 How to store Hong Kong-style French toast